*This baby holiday packing list has been created in collaboration with The Gro Company.

 A fun alternative to audiobooks is a Toniebox, a great kid’s gadget and it’s something my kids love!
 You can read my Toniebox review here.

 I usually opt for a backpack changing bag that we’re both happy to carry.
 OK, what I really mean by this is ‘a bag Sam will carry because it ends up really heavy!’

-If you can find a changing bag that can also hang on your pushchair that’s a bonus!
-Many pushchairs fall over though when they’ve got a heavy bag hanging on them.
-If that’s the case then we have a little pocket/bag that velcros onto the pushchair handles for things like our phones and wallets, snacks, water bottles and wet wipes.
+I also really like to have a buggy organiser when we’re travelling.
+It’s a pocket/bag that Velcro’s onto the pushchair handles for things like our phones and wallets, snacks, water bottles and wet wipes.
 It’s really handy and I highly recommend getting one!

 Baby toiletries and prescription creams in miniatures

 Babies and toddlers use such tiny amounts of their toiletries that you definitely won’t need to take full size bottles, so decant your favourites into travel-sized bottles.
 You can buy travel-sized bottles from all high-street beauty stores and they have them in Primark too.